kudobuilder/kudo/keps/0008-framework-testing.md

     - /dev/null
 ```

-* `tests/$test_name/$index-assert.yaml`: the file called `$index-assert` defines the state that the harness should wait for before continuing.
-If the state is not true after the timeout, then the test is considered failed.
+* `tests/$test_case_name/$index-assert.yaml`: the file called `$index-assert` defines the state that the harness should wait for before continuing.
+If the state is not true after the timeout, then the entire test case is considered failed.

 ```
 apiVersion: v1